aszilagyi/tabnetviz/docs/userguide.md

 [Graphviz website](https://www.graphviz.org/doc/info/attrs.html) for a list of available visual attributes. **Tabnetviz** will set `outputorder: edgesfirst` and `overlap: false` by default for a nicer visual appearance of the graph.
+(Note: `overlap` must be set to `true` if you want to set fixed coordinates for the nodes using the `pos` attribute.)

 ### NETWORK ANALYSIS